organisciak/ph-submissions/lessons/text-mining-with-extracted-features.md

 You may recognize `for` loops from past experience iterating through what is known as a `list` in Python.
 However, it is important to note that `fr.volumes()` is *not* a list.
 If you try to access it directly, it won't print all the volumes; rather, it identifies itself as a different data structure known as a generator:

-{% include figure.html filename="generator.png" %}
+{% include figure.html filename="generator.png" caption="GENERATOR" %}